https://invisible-island.net/ncurses/man/

 for each such device instead of initscr. newterm's arguments are

-o the type of the associated terminal, or NULL to use the TERM
+o the type of the associated terminal, or a null pointer to use the

 o an output stream outf connected to the terminal; and